urban-tep/DDF-SDD/source/context/approach.rst

 with individual infrastructural sub-systems: the virtualised environment of DLR’s Geofarm, but also including a Calvalus/Hadoop sub-system, another Calvalus/Hadoop environment provided by Brockmann Consult, and one HPC-based processing facility operated by IT4Innovation.
+Each of the processing centres maintain shared resources that are dynamically allocated to the requests of the users by cluster schedulers.
+Details are described with the respective processing centres in chapter :ref:`bcpc_components_list`, :ref:`it4ipc_components_list`, and :ref:`dlrpc_components_list`.

 Processor development approach